Approved Non-CS Courses

 - EE 659 (3 UNITS): Interconnection Networks Theory, design and analysis of interconnection networks for multiprocessor systems.
 Study of direct and indirect topologies, deadlock-free routing, flow control, network interfaces, optical interconnects.
 Prerequisite: EE 557.

-- INF 519 (4 UNITS): Foundations and Policy for Information Security Threats to information systems; technical and procedural approaches to threat mitigation; policy specification and foundations of policy for secure systems; mechanisms for building secure security services; risk management.
+- DSCI 519 (4 UNITS): Foundations and Policy for Information Security Threats to information systems; technical and procedural approaches to threat mitigation; policy specification and foundations of policy for secure systems; mechanisms for building secure security services; risk management.
 Recommended Preparation: Background in computer security preferred.
 Recommended previous courses of study include computer science, electrical engineering, computer engineering, management information systems, and/or mathematics.

-- INF 526 (4 UNITS): Secure Systems Administration The administrator’s role in information system testing, certification, accreditation, operation and defense from cyber attacks.
+- DSCI 526 (4 UNITS): Secure Systems Administration The administrator’s role in information system testing, certification, accreditation, operation and defense from cyber attacks.
 Security assessment.
 Examination of system vulnerabilities.
 Policy development.
 Recommended preparation: Previous degree in computer science, mathematics, computer engineering, informatics, and/or information security undergraduate program.
 Also, it is highly recommended that students have successfully completed course work involving policy and network security.
 Prerequisite: CSCI 530.

-- INF 556 (4 UNITS): User Experience Design and Strategy The practice of User Experience Design and Strategy principles for the creation of unique and compelling digital products and services.
+- DSCI 556 (4 UNITS): User Experience Design and Strategy The practice of User Experience Design and Strategy principles for the creation of unique and compelling digital products and services.
 Recommended Preparation: Basic familiarity with web development and/or graphic design using a digital layout tool.

 Data Science & Operations